Connect to other sites within the UBM Medica Network

 After sleeve gastrectomy, obese patients with type 2 DM who have less severe disease do better than those who have more advanced disease.
 Surgery should be encouraged sooner rather than later.

-Diabetes and cardiac medications are reduced significantly in obese patients who undergo weight-loss surgery, and so are their costs.
+The need for diabetes and cardiac medications is reduced significantly in obese patients who undergo weight-loss surgery, and so are their costs.